rririanto/redash-query-cheatsheets-mongodb/README.md

 3000	categoryC
 4000	categoryD
 ```

 ### Monthly Revenue
 As you can see from the structure of our collection at the top, We had embedded array documents which are called "addonSubscriptions".
 Its additional subscription documents related to subscription_packages, it's a document for users who had many types of the subscription package.
-And also we have a "subscription." which our main subscription package. so if we want to calculate the revenue, we need to look up to "subscription_packages" collections and Performs a left outer join in the same database to filter in documents from the "joined" collection for processing ($lookup). after that we deconstruct ($unwind) an array field from both to do the calculation from both "subscription." and addonSubscriptions".
+And also we have a "subscription." which our main subscription package. so if we want to calculate the revenue, we need to look up to "subscription_packages" collections and performs a left outer join in the same database to filter in documents from the "joined" collection for processing ($lookup). after that we deconstruct ($unwind) an array field from both to do the calculation from both "subscription." and addonSubscriptions".

 ```